migupl/vanilla-js-web-component-leaflet-geojson/README.md

 ## GeoJSON

-GeoJSON is a format for encoding a variety of geographic data structures […].
+GeoJSON is a format for encoding a variety of geographic data structures.

 A GeoJSON object may represent a region of space (a Geometry), a spatially bounded entity (a Feature), or a list of Features (a FeatureCollection).

 GeoJSON supports the following geometry types: Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection.

 Features in GeoJSON contain a Geometry object and additional properties, and a FeatureCollection contains a list of Features.
 [GeoJSON Specification (RFC 7946)](https://tools.ietf.org/html/rfc7946)

 ## Web Components